jonkavana/Programming-and-Scripting-EOY-Project/README.md

         plt.title("Sepal Width in cm")
         plt.xlabel("Sepal_Width_cm")
         plt.ylabel("Count")
-        plt.savefig("SepalWidthHist.png")

-This as a code will print a hist of the petal width
+This as a code will print a histogram of the petal width

         plt.figure(figsize = (6, 5))
         PetalWidthHist = IrisData["petal_width"]